 Editor’s Note: Future river rat scholars take note.
 The online edition is (thankfully) revised from the story’s appearance in print.

 My day has not gone according to plan.
 The plan was to have NoC editor Danny Mayer and staff river writer Wes Houp pick me up at Bluegrass Airport and depart for a relaxing two-nights on the Red and Kentucky Rivers.
-The plan was to justify all expenses incurred on my summer trip by writing an NoC article on the Kentuckians for the Commonwealth-led effort to stop a coal-fired power plant from being built at the community of Ford, located on the Clark County banks of the Kentucky River and nearly within skipping distance of the peopled public beach just below Lock 9, Fort Boonesborough State Park.Reality, as it is turning out for me, will be much different.
+The plan was to justify all expenses incurred on my summer trip by writing an NoC article on the Kentuckians for the Commonwealth-led effort to stop a coal-fired power plant from being built at the community of Ford on the Clark County banks of the Kentucky River upriver from the peopled public beach just below Lock 9, Fort Boonesborough State Park.Reality, as it is turning out for me, will be much different.
 Reality will be a late-arriving flight from Rio and impatient hosts who, at first rumor of delay, skip town and leave me with a hastily constructed, not to mention poorly conceived and sloppily written, road map for how to catch up “by the time the river rat stew begins to bubble at camp tonight.”
-Reality will be Gortimer T. Spotts and me at the Red River put-in below Clay City, waving goodbye to our gracious driver, a shaggy-haired oyster scientist known to me only as the Great Witashi, a tarp, two paddles, a bottle of X, a bottle of Y, a 12-pack, 2 gallons of High Bridge water, several frayed ropes and twine of indeterminate length and girth, four baked brownies, a small sack of oranges and Gortimer’s pale blue suitcase of necessaries all stowed equitably betwixt our craft.
+Reality will be Gortimer T. Spotts and me at the Red River put-in below Clay City, waving goodbye to our gracious driver, a shaggy-haired oyster scientist known to me only as the Great Witashi, a tarp, two paddles, a bottle of X, a bottle of Y, a 12-pack, 2 gallons of High Bridge water, several frayed ropes and twine of indeterminate length and girth, four baked brownies, a small sack of oranges, and Gortimer’s pale blue suitcase of necessaries all stowed equitably betwixt our craft.
 Ours will be a fevered paddle across Indian trails and white man camps; a polished bottle of X; a swim; a hasty late-dusk decision to drop anchor for the night at a crumbling iron forge, four miles above our confluence with the Kentucky and who knows how far from the river rat stew bubbling away at the Houp-Mayer encampment; an orange dinner; a fire too hot for the weather; and, most immediately, several sniffs of Isbell 822, a snuff varietal of bufo venom mined from the paratoid glands of a Colorado River toad.

 “Could be ghosts,” my Garrard County friend sniffs at the air like some climatologist.
 “This, too, was once a center of civilization.
 Eskippakithiki, Lulbegrud, Log Lick.
 That’s just across the banks.
 No telling what ghosts worked over our present encampment upon this no-name furnace below Sloan Station at the bottom of Iron Mound.”
 Behind Gortimer, the campfire heat bends the darkness.
 “Then there are the stories in the cliffs, the cycads and the gastropods, last fall’s leaves, the water and the mud…”